MraDmr0/qqEvol/README.md

 \$ python qqE.py qq.in > qq.out

-where qq.in and qq.out are the input and output files respectively.
+where qq.in and qq.out are the input and output files respectively; errors and useful messages are printed in "qq.out".
 The script is going to produce the files "psi_qq", "t_qq" and "envelope_qq" that contain the wavefucntions, the array of times and the points of the envelope function.
-The obtained resutls can be plotted with the "Plot.py" routine.
+The obtained resutls are plotted with the "Plot.py" routine.

 ### Input file desctiption